-- (A) Each operator shall will provide, maintain, and keep current a written disaster preparedness plan to be followed in case of emergency or disaster.
-A copy of the plan shall will be readily available at all times within the nursing home.
-The nursing home shall will ensure that each staff member, consultant and volunteer is trained and periodically updated about the home's disaster preparedness plan and understands their role in the event of fire or other disaster or emergency.
-The plan shall will include the following: - (1) Procedures for evacuating all individuals in the nursing home, including: - (a) Provisions for evacuating residents with physical or cognitive impairments; - (b) Provisions for transporting all of the residents of the nursing home to a predetermined appropriate facility or facilities that will accommodate all the residents in the event a disaster requires necessitates long-term evacuation of the nursing home; and - (c) A written transfer agreement, renewed biannually, with the appropriate facility or facilities for accommodating all of the residents of the nursing home in case of a disaster requiring evacuation of the nursing home; and - (d) A paper and electronic copy of the disaster preparedness plan will be maintained off-site to ensure access by the nursing home director or nursing home staff in the event of an emergency. - (2) A plan for protection of all persons in the event of fire and when the fire alarm or sprinkler system is undergoing maintenance or inoperative, and procedures for fire control and evacuation, including a fire watch in accordance with rule 1301:7-7-09 of the Administrative Code-; - (3) Procedures for locating missing residents, including notification of local law enforcement.
-The operator will communicate the nature of the residents to local law enforcement and residents missing and at-risk due to physical or cognitive impairment or assessed as at risk for elopement are to be reported to local law enforcement; - (4) Procedures for ensuring the health and safety of residents during severe weather situations, such as tornadoes and floods, and designation of tornado shelter areas in the home; and - (5) Procedures, as appropriate, for ensuring the health and safety of residents in nursing homes located in close proximity to areas known to have specific disaster potential, such as airports, chemical processing plants, and railroad tracks-; and - (6) Policies and procedures to ensure infection prevention and control in the event of an emergency or disaster requiring evacuation or other movement of residents. - (B) Each operator shall will conduct the following drills, unless the state fire marshal allows a home to vary from this requirement standard and the nursing home has written documentation to this effect from the state fire marshal: - (1) Twelve fire exit drills every year, approximately every three months on each shift to familiarize nursing home personnel with signals and emergency action required necessary under varied times and conditions.
-Fire exit drills shall-will include the transmission of a fire alarm signal to the appropriate fire department or monitoring station, verification of receipt of that signal, and simulation of emergency fire conditions except that the movement of infirm and bedridden residents to safe areas or to the exterior of the structure is not required necessary.
+- (A) Each operator shall-will provide, maintain, and keep current a written disaster preparedness plan to be followed in case of emergency or disaster.
+A copy of the plan shall-will be readily available at all times within the nursing home.
+The nursing home shall-will ensure that each staff member, consultant and volunteer is trained and periodically updated about the home's disaster preparedness plan and understands their role in the event of fire or other disaster or emergency.
+The plan shall-will include the following: - (1) Procedures for evacuating all individuals in the nursing home, including: - (a) Provisions for evacuating residents with physical or cognitive impairments; - (b) Provisions for transporting all of the residents of the nursing home to a predetermined appropriate facility or facilities that will accommodate all the residents in the event a disaster requires necessitates long-term evacuation of the nursing home; and - (c) A written transfer agreement, renewed biannually, with the appropriate facility or facilities for accommodating all of the residents of the nursing home in case of a disaster requiring evacuation of the nursing home; and - (d) A paper and electronic copy of the disaster preparedness plan will be maintained off-site to ensure access by the nursing home director or nursing home staff in the event of an emergency. - (2) A plan for protection of all persons in the event of fire and when the fire alarm or sprinkler system is undergoing maintenance or inoperative, and procedures for fire control and evacuation, including a fire watch in accordance with rule 1301:7-7-09 of the Administrative Code. - (3) Procedures for locating missing residents, including notification of local law enforcement. - (4) Procedures for ensuring the health and safety of residents during severe weather situations, such as tornadoes and floods, and designation of tornado shelter areas in the home; and - (5) Procedures, as appropriate, for ensuring the health and safety of residents in nursing homes located in close proximity to areas known to have specific disaster potential, such as airports, chemical processing plants, and railroad tracks; and - (6) Policies and procedures to ensure infection prevention and control in the event of an emergency or disaster requiring evacuation or other movement of residents. - (B) Each operator shall will conduct the following drills, unless the state fire marshal allows a home to vary from this requirement standard and the nursing home has written documentation to this effect from the state fire marshal: - (1) Twelve fire exit drills every year, approximately every three months on each shift to familiarize nursing home personnel with signals and emergency action required necessary under varied times and conditions.
+Fire exit drills shall will include the transmission of a fire alarm signal to the appropriate fire department or monitoring station, verification of receipt of that signal, and simulation of emergency fire conditions except that the movement of infirm and bedridden residents to safe areas or to the exterior of the structure is not required necessary.
 Drills conducted between nine p.m. and six a.m. may use a coded announcement instead of an audible alarm.
 The nursing home shall will reset the alarms after each drill; and